Blue Ridge Muse is a hyperlocal news site that provides news, views and perceptions of Southwestern Virginia.

-He returned to his newspaper roots by taking a part-time gig with the weekly Floyd Press — the paper he worked for in high school — covering county government & the courts and photographing high school sports.
+He returned to his newspaper roots by taking a contract gig with the weekly Floyd Press — the paper he worked for in high school — covering county government & the courts and photographing high school sports.
 He continues to free-lance for regional newspapers and national publications.

 Thompson is also heavily involved in community affairs, serving on the advisory board of the New River Valley Alcohol Safety Action Program (ASAP).
 He has also served on the board of directors of The Jacksonville Center and the Floyd County Chamber of Commerce.

 An avid car and motorcycle enthusiast, Thompson served as webmaster, chief steward and later President of the Founders Region, Porsche Club of America from 1992-2001 and currently serves as editor, photographer and webmaster for the Roanoke Valley Harley Owners Group.